r4ruk/openrelik-pipeline/README.md

 ```bash
 docker ps -a
 ```
-If you see Prometheus failing to start, you can try `chmod 777 openrelik/data/prometheus`.
+If you see the Prometheus container failing to start, you can try `chmod 777 openrelik/data/prometheus`.

 Log in at `http://localhost:8711`